jdwallMTU/LMForgeAnonymous/README.md

     WANDB_API_KEY=yourKey
     HF_API_KEY=yourKey
     OPENAI_API_KEY=yourKey
-- Be sure to change the values above to values for your system.
+- If you haven't already, please create a MySQL database first and make sure to update the values above to match your system.

 5. Last, make sure your file location in your terminal is in the outer django_backend folder.
 Then, run the commands below one by one:
 - python manage.py makemigrations